peteroupc/MailLib/docs/PeterO.Mail.Address.md

 is null.

  * System.ArgumentException:
 The email address contains invalid syntax.
-For example, it doesn't ontain an '@' sign or either side of the '@' contains invalid characters, he address is too long, or the address contains comments (text within arentheses).
+For example, it doesn't contain an '@' sign or either side of the '@' contains invalid characters, the address is too long, or the address contains comments (text within parentheses).

 ### Domain